talkpython/installing-python/install-python.md

 1. Install Homebrew - [**steps here**](https://brew.sh/)
 2. Open a **[terminal](https://www.makeuseof.com/open-terminal-on-mac/)**
 3. Install the latest Python: `brew install python`
-4. Peridocially check for a new release: Open terminal and run `brew update` then `brew upgrade`
+4. Periodically check for a new release: Open terminal and run `brew update` then `brew upgrade`
 5. **CAREFUL**: Take careful note of any messages shown - sometimes you must [update your path](https://coolestguidesontheplanet.com/add-shell-path-osx/) (varies by default shell: bash, zsh, etc.) for this version to be located.
 5. Close all terminal windows
 6. Run `python3 -V` in a new terminal window to verify you have Python now working